FiniteUI/SCHOOL-Simple-Scheduler/README.md

 A simple GUI was madde for it using Netbean's GUI maker.
 The GUI shows the Gantt chart and what's currently happening in the scheduler.

+There are multiple classes, but they were kept in one file to make it easy to turn in.